ColumPaget/treasury.lua/README.md

 scrub_files         n
 ```

-The 'clip_cmd' setting is a comma seperated list of commands that can be used to set the system clipboard.
+The 'clip_cmd' setting is a comma separated list of commands that can be used to set the system clipboard.
 It is assumed these commands take input on stdin. treasury.lua will use the first application in this list that it finds installed on the system.

-The 'qr_cmd' setting is a comma seperated list of commands that can be used to generate qr codes.
+The 'qr_cmd' setting is a comma separated list of commands that can be used to generate qr codes.
 It is assumed these commands take input on stdin. treasury.lua will use the first application in this list that it finds installed on the system.

+The 'iview_cmd' settings is a comma separated list of image viewer commands to use when displaying qr codes.

+The 'edit_cmd' settings is a comma separated list of text editor commands to use when editing large secrets.

 The 'syslog' setting determines whether messages should be sent to the system log when an incorrect password is entered when someone attempts to access a lockbox.
 Values are 'y' and 'n' for yes and no.